GetMyOffers/Nebulas-Learn/README.md

 # Nebulas-Learn
-This repo records all the related newly acquired knowledge or summarization for past.
+This repo records all the related newly acquired knowledge or summarization for past in Nebulas.io.